Authorities: Man who piloted boat that crashed hit US agent

 Maria Eugenia Chavez Segovia, 41; Maricela Hernandez Sanchez, 35; and Victor Perez Degollado, 29, drowned after suffering blunt-force injuries to their heads, according the San Diego County medical examiner's office.

 Navy rescue swimmer Cale Foy did his best to save them.
-He was hiking with his wife and three kids when he noticed the vessel approaching the rocky, wind-swept San Diego coastline as 5- to 8-foot waves were crashing.
+He was hiking with his wife and three kids when he noticed the vessel approaching the rocky, wind-swept San Diego coastline as 5- to 8-foot (1.5- to 2-meter) waves were crashing.

 A moment later, a wave slammed the boat, and Foy saw it hit the rocks.
 He spotted people tossed into the rough sea before the vessel broke into pieces.